slimelime/shell-operator/README.md

     # want to have 10 or more workers
     # This option is here to constrain the operator to the resources you want to use.
     concurrency: 1
-    # The shell to use for the command, this defaults to the default shell
-    # but can be overriden
-    shell: "/bin/bash"
     # Set env vars to be available in the shell
     # This way you can set environment specific items
     # as per a normal 12 factor app